-- One billion Christmas cards ended up in waste bins in the UK this year.
+- 1.5Bn Christmas cards ended up in waste bins in the UK this year.
 One tree is needed to make three thousand cards.

-- We used 500 million more aluminium can drinks over Christmas.
+- We use 500 million more aluminium can drinks over Christmas.

 - Over 3 thousand tonnes of aluminium foil was used to wrap food in.